Writing

 Praise for Ugh!
 As If!

 “Ugh!
-As If! makes a powerful argument for why we should keep inviting Amy Heckerling’s film into our lives, and it reminds us of comedy’s awesome power to connect us.” — Deidre Lynch, author of Loving Literature: A Cultural History
+As If! makes a powerful argument for why we should keep inviting Amy Heckerling’s film into our lives, and it reminds us of comedy’s awesome power to connect us.” — Deidre Lynch, Ernest Bernbaum Professor of Literature at Harvard University and author of The Economy of Character and Loving Literature: A Cultural History

 Press for Ugh!
 As If!